Tom Barrack: Trump administration

-In December 2024, President Trump nominated Barrack as the new US ambassador to Turkey.
+In December 2024, President Trump nominated Barrack as the new U.S. ambassador to Turkey.
 The Senate confirmed him in a 60-36 vote on April 29, 2025.
 He presented his credentials to Turkish President Recep Tayyip Erdoğan on May 14, 2025.
-He was also selected by Trump as the newUnited States Special Envoy for Syria on May 23, 2025.
+He was also selected by Trump as the new United States Special Envoy for Syria on May 23, 2025.
 He later brokered the July 2025 ceasefire between Israel and Syria amid the Southern Syria clashes, urging Druze, Bedouin, and Sunni factions to disarm and promoting a unified Syrian identity with regional support from Turkey and Jordan.

 In August 2025, Barrack was heavily criticized in Lebanon after telling a group of journalists to "act civilized" and describing them as "animalistic" as they questioned him about the Trump Administration's plans for the south of the country, prompting outrage from the Lebanese media and journalists' union.
 The Lebanese presidency issued a statement expressing regret over the comments by "one of its guests".
 The backlash caused Barrack to cancel a planned trip the following day to South Lebanon.
 He later apologized over the remarks.

+In his capacity as the U.S. envoy to Syria, Barrack showed himself as "an outspoken advocate" of the Syrian president Ahmed al-Sharaa.
+He oversaw the Israeli-Syrian security talks in Paris that opened the way for the Syrian transitional government to conduct the 2026 northeastern Syria offensive against the Kurdish-led Syrian Democratic Forces, a PKK-linked U.S. partner against ISIS during the civil war, and backed the terms of the two ceasefires offered by Sharaa to the SDF later in the month.

 Personal life

-In 2014, Barrack married Rachelle Roxborough until they divorced in 2016.
+In 2014, Barrack married Rachelle Roxborough.
+They divorced in 2016.
 He has six children.

 His family is based in Los Angeles, California.
 He also owns a 1,200-acre mountain ranch near Santa Barbara, California, as well as Happy Canyon Vineyards in the Happy Canyon of Santa Barbara AVA, and a tasting room in downtown Santa Barbara.
 He is Roman Catholic.
 In 2014, Barrack bought a house in Santa Monica for $21 million, which he later sold for $35 million, the highest price for a residence in that area.
 In 2017, he purchased a $15.5 million home in Aspen, Colorado.

+Relationship to Jeffrey Epstein

+According to the already published Epstein files, Tom Barrack networked and socialized with Jeffrey Epstein since at least the 1990s, and continued to communicate and meet with him for years following Epstein's 2008 conviction for soliciting a minor.
+On 9 March 2016, Epstein emailed Barrack asking, "send photos of you and child. --make me smile".